 Fleets can either be texts, photos, or videos, which you can customize using various backgrounds and text options.
 Aside from original content, you can also share tweets as fleets.
 You only need to click the share icon under a tweet and choose the Share in Fleet option.
 More so, Twitter also allows anyone to react and reply to Fleets using Direct Messages.
 Authors can also see who views their fleets by clicking the Seen by button.
 All these features are very similar to that of Instagram and Snapchat’s Stories, so adjusting to it will be a breeze.

 Twitter supports multiple accounts, which are really easy to set up and switch between.
 Privacy is now well served - you can connect the service to your phone, and any time you or anyone else tries to log in, they will have to enter a code sent to your device.

-New users will get suggested people to follow, which are mainly brands and celebrities.
-We would warn against this, and instead try to find friends and people with who you share interests so you can get involved in conversations more easily.
+New users will get suggestions of people they can follow, which are mainly brands and celebrities.
+We would warn against this, and instead, try to find friends and people with who you share interests so you can get involved in conversations more easily.
 Twitter as a service can be daunting for newcomers, and this is not helped by the fact people use it for very different reasons.
-It takes a little persistence to get into the app, and find out why you want it.
+It takes a little persistence to get into the app and find out why you want it.

 The obvious and best choice

 It has taken some time to get here, but it's fair to say this is the best Twitter app around, whether you're a new or experienced user.